About Dr. Hannah Mueller

 passionate desire to make a difference to all the animals in her care.

 students how to perform veterinary procedures while providing veterinary care and rehabilitation for rescue horses.
-She also
+Dr. Hannah also

-regularly writes articles, gives 4-H and Pony Club talks, and teaches equine yoga and stretch class exercises for horses through
+regularly writes articles, gives 4-H and Pony Club talks, helps to manage the Equine Facilitated Mental Health and Learning program, and

 Dr. Hannah resides in Snohomish, Washington with her family as well as her dog, cats and horses.
 She enjoys hiking, biking, guitar,